qlu-lab/DONUTS/README.md

 * `mode`: integer 1, 2, or 3; default is 2.
 * `OutDir`: output directory to write the direct and indirect effect summary statistics (.gz files); default is the current directory.
 If is `NULL`, analysis will run but won't write the results.

-To use the function `donuts()` in the R package, the input GWAS summary statistics should be read into R as data.frame, and must include the following column names:
+To use the function `donuts()` in the R package, the input GWAS summary statistics should be read into R as data.frame, and each must include the following column names:

 * CHR: chromosome
 * BP: base-pair coordinate